fabrizio-ottati/HATS/README.md

 Here, a Python implementation of the algorithm is proposed.
 The DVS datasets are taken from [Tonic](https://tonic.readthedocs.io/en/latest/index.html) (check it out!), in which the HATS transform source code proposed here is embedded as a transform.

+## What is a DVS camera?

+Well, take a look to this [introduction from Tonic documentation](https://tonic.readthedocs.io/en/latest/getting_started/intro-event-cameras.html).

 ## The code

 The code consists of a couple of scripts for the dataset encoding and SVM training.
 The tested datasets are CIFAR10DVS and NMNIST.